core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: align="left"}

-Registration update is also specified to be used to update the LWM2M server whenever the endpoint's UDP port or IP address are changed.
+A Registration update is also specified to be used to update the LWM2M server whenever the endpoint's UDP port or IP address are changed.

 ### LWM2M De-Register Endpoint {#lwm2m-dereg}